Cauchon/Larry-David-Bot/README.md

 # Larry David Bot 🤖

-A Bluesky and X/Twitter bot that automatically posts fictional Larry David quotes every 3 hours, as if he were commenting on modern life in 2025 with his signature neurotic and comedic perspective.
+A Bluesky and X/Twitter bot that automatically posts fictional Larry David quotes every 3 hours and 34 minutes, as if he were commenting on modern life in 2025 with his signature neurotic and comedic perspective.

 ## Features

 - **Cross-platform posting**: Posts to both Bluesky and Twitter (X)
-- **Automatic scheduling**: Posts every hour using a scheduler
+- **Automatic scheduling**: Posts every 3 hours and 34 minutes using a scheduler
-- **AI-generated quotes**: Uses Google's Gemini (gemini-1.5-flash) to create unique, in-character Larry David quotes
+- **AI-generated quotes**: Uses Google's Gemini to create unique, in-character Larry David quotes
 - **Duplicate prevention**: Caches recent posts to avoid repeats
 - **Modern context**: Quotes reference current technology (AirPods, TikTok, AI, Zoom, etc.)
 - **Easy deployment**: Ready to deploy,